Transportation

 With a population of more than five million residents, metropolitan Washington consumes and produces a wide variety of goods.
 These goods are delivered by several modes of transportation including: truck, rail, air, water, and pipeline.
 Often freight travels by multiple modes on its journey from origin to the consumer.
 In addition, warehouse and distribution centers supply and support the freight system.
 Smooth and efficient goods movement is vital to maintaining a strong regional economy.

-The TPB Freight Planning Program components include a Freight Subcommittee, participation in regional and national level freight groups to better understand freight stakeholders perspectives, and freight stakeholder outreach.
+The TPB Freight Planning Program includes a Freight Subcommittee, participation in regional and national level freight groups to better understand freight stakeholders perspectives, and freight stakeholder outreach.

 The National Capital Region Freight Plan

-In 2010, the TPB approved the region's first Freight Plan.
-The National Capital Region Freight Plan examined freight movement in the region and to summarize current and forecasted freight conditions.
-The Freight Plan was updated in 2016.
+In 2010, the TPB approved the region's first National Capital Region Freight Plan.
+The plan examined freight movement in the region and summarized both current and forecasted freight conditions.
+The Freight Plan was updated in 2016 and again in 2023.
+The TPB board approved the 2023 Freight Plan Update on September 20, 2023.

 News & Multimedia